derelk/appdotnet/README.md

 All tests run against the official app.net api, so be sure to have an internet connection.
 When tests are timing out, try to increase the `scripts.test -> --timeout` value in `package.json`.

+**Running this tests will result in automatic post creation, operation and deletion.** If you dislike this, be sure to remove the unit tests for object.createPost() and object.deletePost().

 Examples
 --------

 The following examples are generated from the unit testing code.
+Be sure to checkout the complete api description at the bottom.

 There are some applications already using this library, checkout https://npmjs.org/package/appdotcouch and https://npmjs.org/package/appdotauth.

-**Also be sure to checkout the complete api description at the bottom.**

 ### AppDotNet